johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

-machine with the iconic [Commodore 1084S](https://dfarq.homeip.net/commodore-1084-monitor/) monitor or a [Philips CM 8833](https://www.msx.org/wiki/Philips_CM_8833) (most 1084 models were manufactured by Philips and they used the same picture tube; they're essentially identical monitors).
+machine with the iconic [Commodore 1084S](https://dfarq.homeip.net/commodore-1084-monitor/) monitor or a [Philips CM 8833](https://www.msx.org/wiki/Philips_CM_8833) (most 1084 models were manufactured by Philips and thus used the same picture tube; they're essentially identical monitors).
 Sure, there were other Commodore models, the 1084 itself had dozens of variations over the years and so had the Philips, but they all shared the same [basic